AhKose/Dental_Segmentation/README.md

 ## Project Structure

-data_preprocessing.py: Contains functions for loading and preprocessing the images and masks. model.py: Defines the U-Net architecture. train.py: Contains the training loop for the model, evaluating and visualizing the model's performance.
+data_preprocessing.py: Contains functions for loading and preprocessing the images and masks. model_1.py: Defines the U-Net architecture.(First model for simple tasks) model_2.py: Defines the U-Net architecture.(Second model for more complex tasks with more advanced design) train.py: Contains the training loop for the model, evaluating and visualizing the model's performance.

 ## Usage